 What to Do in Duga Resa

 - Enjoy fishing and swimming in the emerald green river.
 Surprise!
-Duga Resa has some great beaches along its river, including the Bosiljevac, Galović Selo, Town Beach, Zvečaj, Mrežnički brig and Otok Ljubavi or “The island of love.”
+Duga Resa has some great beaches along its river, including the Bosiljevac, Galović Selo, Town Beach, Zvečaj, Mrežnički brig, and Otok Ljubavi or “The island of love.”

-- For those that love hiking and walking try the many routes along the four rivers.
-Head toward the peak of Vinica, the mountain rising above Duga Resa.
-On top of the hill, you will also find the hiking lodge of Mladen Polović, a large area to just take a deep breath, relax, enjoy some refreshments and great food!
+- For those that love hiking and walking, try the many routes along the four rivers—Head toward the peak of Vinica, the mountain rising above Duga Resa.
+On top of the hill, you will also find the hiking lodge of Mladen Polović, a large area just to take a deep breath, relax, enjoy some refreshments and great food!
 If you lose track of time before the sun sets, the lodge also offers accommodation.

 - If you are not an adrenaline addict, you can take a leisurely and scenic boat ride along the river.